My cat was diagnosed with septic arthritis. What is this?

 Once home, these cats benefit from long-term management.
 Cold packs, alternated with heat packs, may help to increase blood flow, and decrease inflammation and swelling.
 Activity should be restricted until cleared by your veterinarian.

 Your veterinarian may prescribe a broad-spectrum antibiotic while waiting for the results of the bacterial culture and sensitivity panel.
-Once the best choice of antibiotic is made, the medication will typically be given until at least 2 weeks after clinical signs have resolved; this means treatment can continue for at least 6 to 8 weeks.
+Once an antibiotic is chosen, the medication will typically be given until at least 2 weeks after clinical signs have resolved; this means treatment can continue for at least 6 to 8 weeks.
 In addition, a non-steroidal anti-inflammatory drug (NSAID) or an opioid may be given to relieve pain and inflammation.